Tipplin/VGF/README.md

 Authored by Copyright © 2019 and  Visual Galaxy Framework Community Kernel Developer Team, Christian 'Tipplin' Kurs - Germany -

-Project-Founder and Maintainer Christian "TIPPO" Kurs
+Project-Founder and Maintainer Christian "Tipplin" Kurs

 Have fun with me, take a e-mail to me: